 To find out if you qualify, you can look up your jurisdiction’s employment standards legislation or call an employment standards officer.
 To apply for this leave, you typically have to submit a written request to your employer, sometimes with a medical certificate.
 You also usually have to give your employer adequate notice of when you plan to return to work.

 If you’re physically or mentally unable to return to work after a loss, you may be able to take some sick days without worrying about losing your job.
-Every jurisdiction except Nunavut gives workers a set number of job-protected sick days, but paid sick days are only legislated in Quebec, PEI and federally regulated industries such as banking, telecommunications and postal services.
+Every jurisdiction except Nunavut gives workers a set number of job-protected sick days, but paid sick days are only legislated in Quebec, PEI, B.C. and federally regulated industries such as banking, telecommunications and postal services.

 In Quebec, you get two paid sick days a year after three months of employment.
 In PEI, you get one day a year after five years of employment.
 And in federally regulated industries, you get three days a year.
 All three jurisdictions also offer additional unpaid sick days—26 weeks, three days and 17 weeks, respectively.
 In Ontario, you used to get two paid sick days a year, but Premier Doug Ford clawed them back in 2018.